unrealbg/ESP32-MQTT-EnvMonitor/README.md

-# C# NanoFramework for ESP32 with DHT21 Sensor and MQTT Client
+# C# NanoFramework for ESP32 with DHT21/AHT10 Sensors, MQTT Client and WebServer

-This project demonstrates the integration of an ESP32 device with a DHT21 temperature and humidity sensor, using C# and the nanoFramework.
-It includes MQTT client capabilities for remote data communication, enabling real-time monitoring and data publishing over MQTT.
+This project showcases the integration of an ESP32 device with DHT21 and AHT10 temperature and humidity sensors, employing C# and the nanoFramework for development.
+Featuring MQTT client capabilities, it facilitates remote data communication, allowing for real-time monitoring and data publishing over MQTT.
+Additionally, the project includes a WebServer component, providing RESTful API endpoints for direct sensor data access and device control via HTTP requests.
+This dual functionality enhances the project's ability to interact with sensors and control device operations remotely, making it an ideal framework for IoT applications that require a versatile communication interface.

 Visit our portal at: [portal.unrealbg.com](http://portal.unrealbg.com)
 **Username:** demo@unrealbg.com